 I relied too heavily on simply pulling up my Yelp app to guide me, but there are a lot of choices and it is hard to know which spots really offer the best seafood, and which offer the okay or good stuff.

-My advice is to figure out which local food you are most interested in and finding a couple of options in each port to visit.
+My advice is to figure out which local food you are most interested in and find a couple of options in each port to visit.
 There are a lot of restaurants, but I know we probably ate at a few tourist duds rather than the real deal.

 Not renting a car after the cruise

 We planned a few days in Seattle after our cruise to explore more of the city.
-Since Explorer of the Seas returned on a Friday, we had a built in weekend after the cruise to explore.
+Since Explorer of the Seas returned on a Friday, we had a built-in weekend after the cruise to explore.
 I wish I had taken the first day back to explore Seattle, and then rented a car to be able to go beyond the city limits.

 Seattle offers a lot to see and do, but there is a ton very close as well.
-The Boeing Factory, city of Vancouver and nearby national parks are wonderful places to visit and by the second day in Seattle, I felt like we were going to attractions that were nice, but nearly as compelling as the others I listed.
+The Boeing Factory, the city of Vancouver and nearby national parks are wonderful places to visit and by the second day in Seattle, I felt like we were going to attractions that were nice, but nearly as compelling as the others I listed.

 Moreover, renting a car would have included the cost of getting from our Seattle hotel to the airport, so it would not have been a major additional cost to spring for the rental car.